EmrahAyd/Wordguess/README.md

 The words are taken from Turkish TDK.
 Each refresh comes with a different word.

-If you want to see what the asked word is, type "kelime" to the console.
+If you want to see what the asked word is, type "**kelime**" to the console.